 Summer Science Institute

-The institute offers research investigation opportunities in several areas of science, including biology, psychology, chemistry, computer science and mathematics.
-You’ll be able to study fascinating and challenging topics that high school courses typically don’t cover.
-The focus is on learning how to do research through close interaction with faculty.
-Readings provide background for lab and field study.
+The institute offers opportunities to participate in research investigations in several science-related fields, including biology, psychology, chemistry, engineering, and mathematics.
+You will be able to study fascinating and challenging topics that high school courses typically do not cover.
+The institute will focus on learning how to do research through close interaction with faculty.
+Readings will provide background for laboratory and field study.
+Two Bethel professors have recently published an article describing the experience and benefits of the Summer Science Institute.

-You’ll be involved in two of the research areas listed below, with assignment based on preferences you indicate on your application form.
-Up to 12 students can be accommodated in each area, so early registration ensures your enrollment in your preferred areas.
+Each student will be involved in two of the research areas listed below, with assignment based upon the preferences indicated by students on their registration form.
+Up to 12 students can be accommodated in each area.
+Thus, early registration is desirable to ensure being able to enroll in the preferred areas.

 Students in all areas will come together for some sessions.
 Activities in these joint sessions will help you learn more about the nature of science and particularly about the areas of science featured in the Institute.

 We plan to offer the following research areas:

 (For both morning and afternoon, indicate your preferences from 1, most preferred, to 3, least preferred, on the application form)